 Once completed, you can delete your internal audio and group the external audio to the video.
 There you have it.
 That’s how you manually sync audio in Premiere Pro.

-2. Synchronising clips in the timeline
+2. Synchronizing clips in the timeline

 This is pretty similar to the above, manually syncing your audio in Premiere Pro.
-Synchronising your audio in the timeline, analyses the external audio recorded with the internal audio recorded on the camera’s microphone.
+Synchronizing your audio in the timeline, analyses the external audio recorded with the internal audio recorded on the camera’s microphone.

 To begin synchronising your clips, you will have to drag over the external audio onto the timeline first.

 To unlock your external audio track, simply click Command A on the Mac or Control A on Windows to select the audio tracks, then right-click on Windows or Option Click on the Mac.
-This will allow you to synchronise your audio.
+This will allow you to synchronize your audio.

 Then select the audio option (See below); Premiere Pro will now sync the audio to the external sound.